BenSuskins/pubgolf/README.md

 Pubgolf Leaderboard Application.

-Developed in Kotlin with Spring Boot for the Backend and Next.js, Typescript and MUI.for the Frontend.
+Developed in Kotlin with Spring Boot for the Backend and Next.js, Typescript and MUI for the Frontend.